 Inoculation and Fertility

-Potassium: potassium is usually not required, but deficiencies may exist, especially in sandy Black and Grey soils.
+Potassium: Potassium is usually not required, but deficiencies may exist, especially in sandy Black and Grey soils.
 Fields low in potassium should be corrected based on soil test recommendations.

-Micronutrients: micronutrient deficiencies in faba bean production have not been identified as a problem in Western Canada.
+Micronutrients: Micronutrient deficiencies in faba bean production have not been identified as a problem in Western Canada.
 However, if a micronutrient deficiency is suspected, consult an agronomist to help identify the problem.
 It is advisable to analyze soil and plant samples within the suspect area and compare the analysis to soil and plant samples collected from a non-affected area of the same field.
 If the analysis confirms a micronutrient deficiency at a relatively early growth stage, a foliar application of the appropriate micronutrient may correct the problem.
-The Saskatchewan Ministry of Agriculture fact sheet Micronutrients in Crop Production provides more information about micronutrient fertilization.
+The Saskatchewan Ministry of Agriculture’s fact sheet Micronutrients in Crop Production provides more information about micronutrient fertilization.